 Initially, DCAA was established as a headquarters element with seven subordinate organizations or regions named for major cities.
 The regional construct has remained but the names of the regions have changed numerous times switching from cities to geographical regions.
 The last major reorganization was in 2016 when the Agency realigned to what it is today with three geographical Regions, four Corporate Audit Directorates, and a Field Detachment for classified work.

 The first employees were tasked with developing uniform audit guidance from the existing Service audit guidance.
-This project resulted in the first Contract Audit Manual (CAM), a voluminous document contained in two 3-ring binders, which was updated with pen and ink changes (yes, someone would cross out the old and write in the new words).
+This project resulted in the first Contract Audit Manual (CAM), a voluminous document contained in two 3-ring binders, which was updated with pen and ink changes (yes, someone would cross out the old and write in the new).
 In the first 10 years of the CAM, a total of 77 revisions were made.
-Finally, in 1979 the CAM was reprinted but it wasn’t until 1988 that it was printed in a paperback version that was reprinted every year.
-At last, in 2013 it was moved to an online version.
-While the content has changed, the CAM remains the document that guides our auditors as they perform their work.
+Finally, in 1979 the CAM was reprinted but it wasn’t until 1988 that it was printed in a paperback version.
+In 2013, the CAM was moved to an online version on the DCAA public website where it can be found today.

 Much has changed over the years but the one constant has been the mission of the Agency.
-From the very beginning the mission, as laid out in the original document establishing the Agency has focused on “furnishing government procurement and contract administration officials with vital data to use in the negotiation, administration, and settlement of defense contracts.
+From the very beginning the mission, as laid out in the original document establishing the Agency, the focus is on “furnishing government procurement and contract administration officials with vital data to use in the negotiation, administration, and settlement of defense contracts.
 The successful fulfillment of its contract audit responsibilities helps greatly to assure that Government procurement dollars are being prudently spent.”
-We might write that differently today, but we have maintained the focus on saving the taxpayer’s dollars.
+We might write that differently today, but we still focus on saving the taxpayers’ dollars.